 Then I woke up, crying and missing my girls terribly.
 After a few minutes, I fell asleep again.
 When I woke up at 9:00 am.
 I felt a bit sad, but also glad to know I had dealt with Silky, at least partially.
 In 5 days, it will be the first anniversary of her death, and I think maybe it will go somewhat easier than previous first anniversaries.

-So that leaves Daisy May.
 I’m not sure I’ll get a final goodbye from her before the one year mark.
-Unlike any of the other dog’s, I feel guilt over her death.
+Unlike any of the other dog’s, I feel a lot guilt over her death.
 It is almost certainly unwarranted, but it’s there.
 I feel pretty certain that her goodbye will help with me getting over the guilt, but it’s going to be a battle of two sides of my brain until then.

 Update from November 16th, 2019